Physical Science 101

 Each lab practical will be based directly on the activities in the lab exercises.
 For example, in the Mineral Identification lab you will be identifying 20 different minerals.
 On the Lab Practical, you can expect to identify minerals.
 Bring a calculator (using a cell phone as a calculator will not be permitted).

-WARNING - For Lab Practicals II students will be required to identify mineral physical properties, mineral names, rock textures, rock compositions and rock names.
-Simplified rocks identification charts will be used, but mineral lists (as used during lab activities) will not be used during the Practicals.
-This means that you must know the proper mineral terms and identifications from memory.
-This requires practice - lots of practice.
+WARNING - For Lab Practical III students will be required to identify mineral physical properties, mineral names, rock textures, rock compositions and rock names.
+Simplified mineral and rock identification charts will be used.
+This practical requires practice - lots of practice.
 This requires that you spend time with the rocks and minerals - more time than one viewing of the material during the lab activity.
 It is recommended that once you have completed a given week's lab activity, that you spend additional time in lab reviewing the previous week's materials.
-Failure to spend this additional time reviewing and studying the rocks and minerals will greatly increase your chances of failing the first two Lab Practicals.
+Failure to spend this additional time reviewing and studying the rocks and minerals will greatly increase your chances of failing this Lab Practical.

 The only materials that you will need to bring are your lab manual, and writing utensils.
 USE A PENCIL to complete each assignment.
 Errors will be made and are easier to correct in pencil than in pen.
-The lab manual and Mineral and Rock Identification Atlas should be brought to lab as well.
 A calculator is recommended and necessary for the completion of some lab assignments.
 All other materials will be provided.

 A full set of mineral and rock samples, and testing equipment (excluding HCl) is available at the BHC Library's Circulation Desk.
 This material may only be checked for use in the library.
 An additional set of minerals and rocks are available in Room 210 in Building 2.